linzhangcs/what-did-i-do-today/content/collection/2020-08-17-hugo-netlify.md

 description: My experience of setting up this site, using hugo and netlify cms for a project - the JAM stack
 ---
 Day 19 of [\#100DaysOfCode](https://twitter.com/hashtag/100DaysOfCode?src=hashtag_click) - I wanted to have a dedicated place for tracking my daily learning.
-I used Jekyll before for hosting a blog but found it's hard to use for frequent updates.
+I used Jekyll before for hosting a blog but found it hard to use for frequent updates.
 After looking into this, I deployed this site using [hugo](https://gohugo.io/getting-started/quick-start/) and [Netlify cms](https://www.netlifycms.org/docs/hugo/#introduction).
-The documation is so good on their websites.
+The documentation is so good on both of their websites.

 In addition to following the doc, I had to figure out some settings: